-I'm not sure why Huawei coated the tip with Platinum though.
+The platinum coated tip will last longer than plastic.
 The nib is quite smooth on the glass which is great for writing but not as good for drawing where you may prefer a tactile experience.

 Two replacement nibs are included in the box.
 There's no difference in the writing or drawing experience between the gray and transparent nibs.

 Here's how the inside of the pen tip looks.